Hire PostgreSQL Developers

 If your project already relies heavily on one or more of these, you may need to hire a developer with Python, Perl, or Tcl skills.
 However, that list has little to do with how developers interface with PostgreSQL from an app’s code.
 For example, if your app (or its back end) is written in Java, a Java developer will use PostgreSQL’s client libraries to run queries; a PostgreSQL developer can collaborate with them better if they also know Java, depending on team size and role overlap.

 Certain database projects may also benefit from JSON-proficient developers.
 As mentioned, PostgreSQL is primarily a relational database, but PostgreSQL engineers can still harness the power of NoSQL functionality.
-Look to hire someone with strong JSON SQL experience and mastery of JSON datatype operators if you are considering a combined document/relational database model.
+Look to hire someone with strong JSON SQL experience and mastery of JSON datatype operators if you are considering a combined document/relational database model to support cost-effective performance at scale.

 Finally, in rare cases, familiarity with C-family languages (C or C++) may be needed when hiring developers so they can create and maintain custom PostgreSQL extensions.
 However, many extensions exist as open-source projects and can be leveraged as is without C or C++ skills.